White House Press Secretary Kayleigh McEnany Tests Positive For Coronavirus

 "No reporters, producers, or members of the press are listed as close contacts by the White House Medical Unit.
 Moreover, I definitively had no knowledge of Hope Hicks' diagnosis prior to holding a White House press briefing on Thursday," she added.

 Thursday is the day when Hicks, one of the president's closest aides, reportedly received a positive coronavirus test.
 That news broke Thursday night after McEnany had held a press briefing and the president had traveled to a fundraiser in New Jersey.
-President Trump announced he had tested positive early Friday morning.
+Trump announced he had tested positive early Friday morning.

 Reporters pressed McEnany on Friday about whether she would wear masks in her briefings going forward, and she declined to comment.